jeremysb1/jeremysb1/README.md

 - 👋 Hi, I’m Jeremy.

-- I'm a Systems Programmer and Platform Engineer.
+- I'm a Systems and Backend Engineer.
-- I like to build foundational systems enabling other engineers to deliver their best work.
-- I mostly program in Go.
+- I prefer to work with Go.

 <!---
 jeremysb1/jeremysb1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.